 You can read everything Howe had to say here, as part of our pre-match coverage.

-FotMob.com predictions at the upcoming Starting XIs from the Magpies and the Foxes are in, so let’s go through what could be coming from Newcastle’s Eddie Howe.
+FotMob.com prediction at the upcoming Starting XIs from the Magpies and the Foxes is in, so let’s go through what could be coming from Newcastle’s Eddie Howe.

 CHN Predicted Lineup

 DEF Trippier - Schar - Botman - Burn